-FIRST® (For Inspiration and Recognition of Science and Technology) is a multinational, non-profit organization that aspires to transform culture, making science, math, engineering, and technology as cool for kids as sports are today.
+FIRST® (For Inspiration and Recognition of Science and Technology) is a multinational, non-profit organization that aspires to transform our culture, making science, math, engineering, and technology as cool for kids as sports are today.
 FIRST® was founded in 1989 by Dean Kamen, inventor of the Segway Personal Transporter, and on partnerships with businesses, educational institutions and government.
 Many Fortune 500 companies provide funding, in-kind donations and volunteers to support the program.

 The key to FIRST‘s® success is the work of thousands of volunteer mentors, professional engineers, teachers, and other adults working with students across the country.
-In addition to the volunteer team mentors, FIRST competitions and other events are organized and staffed by many event and committee volunteers.
+In addition to the volunteers and team mentors, FIRST competitions and other events are organized and staffed by many event and committee volunteers.
 Through these volunteers, FIRST programs have engaged thousands of young people from around the world since the time the organization was founded.

-In the long run, Gracious Professionalism is part of pursuing a meaningful life.
+Overall, Gracious Professionalism is part of pursuing a meaningful life.
 One can add to society and enjoy the satisfaction of knowing one has acted with integrity and sensitivity.

 Coopertition or co-opetition is a neologism coined to describe cooperative competition.
 At FIRST, Cooperation is displaying unqualified kindness and respect in the face of fierce competition.
 Cooperation is founded on the concept and a philosophy that teams can and should help and cooperate with each other even as they compete.